Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Charity & Public WorkFraternal or Sororal Organizations.

 Location.
 32° 47.17′ N, 96° 46.54′ W. Marker is in Dallas, Texas, in Dallas County.
 It is in Old East Dallas.
-Marker is on Elm Street, on the left when traveling west.
+It is on Elm Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 3414 Elm Street, Dallas TX 75226, United States of America.
 Touch for directions.

 Sons of Hermann in Dallas Marker image.
 Click for full size.

-Photographed By Kayla Harper, June 28, 2020
+Photographed by Kayla Harper, June 28, 2020

 2. Sons of Hermann in Dallas Marker